Ivan1248/vidlu/README.md

 `scripts/dirs.py` is a module that determines directory paths needed for running experiments.
 It contains the following paths:

 -   `datasets` is a list of paths that can be looked up for datasets.
 If the env. variable `VIDLU_DATASETS` is defined, it is taken as the first path.
-If found to exist, "&lt;ancestor>/datasets" and "&lt;ancestor>/data/datasets", where "&lt;ancestor>" is any of ancestor directories of `dirs.py`, are included too.
+If found to exist, "&lt;ancestor>/datasets" and "&lt;ancestor>/data/datasets", where "&lt;ancestor>" is any ancestor directory of `dirs.py`, are included too.
 Dataset directories should be considered read-only.
+-   `cache` is used for automatically caching data.
+It should preferably and be on an SSD. `datasets` can be on slower disks since original data is usually accessed through cache unless there was not enough space for caching.
 -   `pretrained` represents a directory that can contain pre-trained parameters.
 It is set to the value of the `VIDLU_PRETRAINED` env. variable (if defined) or "&lt;ancestor>/data/pretrained" (if found).
 -   `experiments` represents a directory that can contain experiment results, processed data cache, and other generated data. is set to the value of the `VIDLU_EXPERIMENTS` env. variable (if defined) or "&lt;ancestor>/data/experiments" (if found).
-The following directories are automatically created:
-    -   `cache = experiments / "cache"` is for data cache.
-    -   `SAVED_STATES = experiments / "states"` is for storing intermediate and complete training states.
+The directory `SAVED_STATES = experiments / "states"` is automatically created for storing intermediate and complete training states.

 #### Setup